Discovery of Single Independent Latent Variable: Introduction

 Here, we consider the following ICA-related recovery problem.
 Assume that the data is generated as an invertible mixture of two (not necessarily one dimensional) independent components, and that one of the components is observed while the other is hidden.
 In this setting, our goal is to recover the latent component.
 At first glance, this problem setting may seem specific and perhaps artificial.
 However, we posit that it is in fact broad and applies to many real-world problems.

 For example, consider thorax and abdominal electrocardiogram (ECG) signals measured during labor for the purpose of determining the fetal heart activity.
 In analogy to our problem setting, the abdominal signal can be viewed as a mixture of the maternal and fetal heart activities, the maternal signal can be viewed as an accurate proxy of the maternal heart activity alone, and the fetal heart activity is the hidden component of interest we wish to recover.
 In another example from a different domain, consider a speech signal as a mixture of two independent components: the spoken text and the speaker identity.
-Arguably, the speaker identity is associated with the pitch and timbre, which is independent from information about the textual content, rhythm and volume.
+Arguably, the speaker identity is associated with the pitch and timbre, which are independent of information about the textual content, rhythm and volume.
 Consequently, recovering a speaker-independent representation of the spoken text facilitates speech synthesis and voice conversion.

 In this paper, we present an autoencoder-based approach, augmented with a discriminator, for this recovery problem.
 First, we theoretically show that this architecture of solution facilitates the recovery of the latent component up to an entropy-preserving transformation.
 Second, in addition to the recovery of the latent component (the so-called analysis task), it enables us to generate new mixtures corresponding to new instances of the observed independent component (the so-called synthesis task).
-Experimentally, we show results on several datasets, both simulated and real-world, and demonstrate results in both analysis and synthesis.
-In particular, we apply the proposed approach for ECG analysis, image synthesis, and voice cloning tasks.
+Experimentally, we show both analysis and synthesis results on several datasets, consisting of simulated and real-world data.
+In particular, we demonstrate the proposed approach on ECG analysis, image synthesis, and voice cloning tasks.

-Our contributions are: (i) We propose a simple and easy-to-train mechanism for extraction of a single latent independent component. (ii) We present a simple proof for the ability of the proposed approach to recover the latent component. (iii) We experimentally demonstrate the applicability of the proposed approach in the contexts of both analysis and synthesis.
-Specifically, we show applications to real-world data from seemingly different domains.
-We note that while this algorithm has been presented before, to the best of our knowledge, it was not discussed in the context of latent independent component recovery, and no identifiability results were shown.
+Our contributions are as follows. (i) We propose an easy-to-train mechanism for extraction of a single latent independent component. (ii) We present a simple proof for the ability of the proposed approach to recover the latent component. (iii) We experimentally demonstrate the applicability of the proposed approach in the contexts of both analysis and synthesis tasks.
+Specifically, we show applications to real-world data from different fields.